 The Critical Skills Employment Permit replaces the Green Card type employment permit.
 The Critical Skills Employment Permit is designed to attract highly skilled people into the labour market with the aim of encouraging them to take up permanent residence in the State.

 Eligible occupations under this type of permit are deemed to be critically important to growing Ireland’s economy, are highly demanded and highly skilled, and in significant shortage of supply in our labour market.

 Occupations such as ICT professionals, professional engineers and technologists are catered for under this type of employment permit.
 Eligible occupations are largely determined in line with the regular analyses of the Expert Group on Future Skills Needs with regard to the labour market requirements in respect of strategically important skills.
-The list of eligible occupations is set out in the Highly Skilled Eligible Occupations List.
+The list of eligible occupations is set out in the Critical Skills Occupations List.

 The Critical Skills Employment Permit is attractive for a number of reasons:

 - Because the skills are identified as being in short supply, a Labour Market Needs Test is not required.

 - Permit holders can apply for immediate family reunification from the Irish Naturalisation & Immigration Service of the Department of Justice and Equality and once their dependants/partners/spouses are resident in the State they are eligible to seek any employment and apply to the Department of Business, Enterprise and Innovation for a Dependant/Partner/Spouse Employment Permit which is currently issued free of charge.

 - Permit holders may apply to the Irish Naturalisation and Immigration Service for permission to reside and work without the requirement for an employment permit upon completion of the Critical Skills Employment Permit’s duration.